-Impact of working from home on software engineering throughput
+Measuring the impact of working from home on software engineering productivity

 By Bill Harding at 8:35am on April 23, 2018

-What's the productivity cost of allowing engineers to work remotely?
+What's the productivity cost of allowing software engineers to work from home?
 With recent remote work defections from the likes of IBM, Yahoo, and Github, there seems to be a crisis of confidence among managers that their employees won't function optimally unless they're on the premises.
 However, among workers at large, Google Trends suggests that interest in the theme has only increased over the last five years:

 Google Trend result for "work from home" interest over time

-Below, we provide a case study of how we evaluated our remote work policy at Bonanza.com.
+Below, we provide a case study of how we evaluated the impact of our work from home policy on software engineer productivity at Bonanza.com.
 I would speculate that many software-based organizations would see similar results to what we observed, but that hypothesis lacks sufficient data to be proven (yet).
 The value we hope to deliver our reader: to show how collecting the right metrics allows a business to separate end result from means of getting result.
 Without measurable results, it's easy to get caught up focusing on the means of work, when managers would be better served to isolate and analyze their end result.

 Crack open the data

-At Bonanza, our policy is that employees are welcome to work remotely every Wednesday, we refer to this benefit as "WFHW" (aka "Work from Home Wednesday").
-This, combined with our relative paucity of meetings (developers average under 5 hours/month in meetings) allows us to analyze a developer's throughput on Wednesday to get a relative sense for how effective the average developer is at home vs on site.
+At Bonanza, our policy is that employees are welcome to work from home every Wednesday, we refer to this benefit as "WFHW" (aka "Work from Home Wednesday").
+This, combined with our relative paucity of meetings (developers average under 5 hours/month in meetings) allows us to analyze a developer's productivity on Wednesday to get a relative sense for how effective the average developer is at home vs on site.

 And so without further ado, let's hear it for big dots!